 - rapid heartbeat

-Hundreds of products may contain latex (in particular, anything that can be stretched).
+Hundreds of products are known to contain latex (including most items that can be stretched).
+Try avoiding the following items:

-- medical devices such as gloves, IV tubes, catheters, and blood pressure cuffs
+- medical devices such as gloves, intravenous tubes, catheters, and blood pressure cuffs

 - dentistry devices including orthodontic rubber bands and dental dams